Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 10 Agustus 2025 02.22.21 UTC
+- WIB: Minggu, 10 Agustus 2025 03.30.00 UTC
-- WITA: Minggu, 10 Agustus 2025 03.22.21 UTC
+- WITA: Minggu, 10 Agustus 2025 04.30.00 UTC
-- WIT: Minggu, 10 Agustus 2025 04.22.21 UTC
+- WIT: Minggu, 10 Agustus 2025 05.30.00 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: technology
+Kategori: attitude